Phoenix Prenuptial Agreement Lawyer

 If you are one of those people that wants to read and everything they can regarding premarital agreements, including what things you may want to include, Mr. Bishop has included a comprehensive explanation below.
 Scroll down to learn more about what you should consider for your premarital agreement, how to make it fully enforceable, and just about anything else you may want to know.

 Summary of Contents:

-- What is a cohabitation agreement?
+- What is a Prenuptial Agreement / Premarital Agreement?

 Not everyone needs a prenuptial agreement.
 Sometimes, applicable community property laws are consistent with a person’s desires regarding the marriage.
 For example, community property laws can protect a person’s pre-marriage property to a certain degree without such agreement.
 However, there are many claims that can be made in a divorce, which the parties did not intend at the time of marriage.
 In addition, if there is the possibility that you may move out of Arizona you may find that the marital laws in different states may not provide you the same amount of protection.
 We make sure that the premarital agreements that we draft are enforceable in all states.
 A good family law attorney in Phoenix will advise you whether a premarital agreement makes sense for you.

 It is always a good idea to at least consult with a qualified pre-marital agreement attorney to understand how such an agreement may benefit or harm them, what options they have, and what the law would otherwise provide if they do not have a premarital agreement.